brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

     }
 ```

 Due to the CCPA laws, Katana wishes to store this document in their MongoDB Customer MDM and only the id value and car selections in System B.  Our first step is to create a stitch HTTP service to recieve this data and store it in MongoDB.
-To do create the Stitch service we must begin by creating a Stitch application.
-To create a stitch application we need to have an Atlas cluster.
-Lets begin by creating an atlas cluster.
+MongoDB has a servless compute capability to provide a REST based API called stitch.
+To create the Stitch service, we must begin by creating a Stitch application.
+Before creating a stitch application we need to have an Atlas cluster set up to recieve the document.
+Lets begin by creating an Atlas cluster.

 ![end](../../Stitch/tools/img/section-end.png)